Konstantin8105/Contribution_Guide_RU/README.md

 ### Contributing to the main Go tree

-Most Go installations use a release branch, but new changes should only be made based on the master branch. <br>
+Most Go installations use a release branch, but new changes should only be made based on the master branch.
 (They may be applied later to a release branch as part of the release process, but most contributors won't do this themselves.)
 Before making a change, make sure you start on the master branch: